PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ---
-Week: "1:
+Week: "1"
 Lesson: "Intro to VACC & Command Line Part II"
 Date: "Thursday, January 19, 2023"
 ---
 ## Starting Exercise:
-If you are able to complete the following on your own, then you have successfully learned the lesson of January 17th.
-If not, please revisit lesson.
+If you are able to complete the below tasks on your own, then you have successfully learned the lessons of Tuesday, January 17th.
+If not, please revisit the lesson titled **01_week1_mmg232.md**.
 All lessons will build upon each other therefore, it is crucial to keep up with the course content.

 + Log-in to VACC-OOD
 + Navigate into `unix_lesson` folder
 + List contents of `unix_lesson` folder

+***

-## Learning Objectives
+## Learning Objectives for Today's Lesson
 -
 -
 -